MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility.md

 title: Step 1: Make sure your machine is compatible

 # Step 1: Make sure your machine can run Hyper-V
 - Only the Pro, Enterprise and Education editions of Windows 10 can host Hyper-V virtual machines.
-Hyper-V is not available in Windows 10 Mobile / Windows 10 Mobile Enterprise
+Hyper-V is not available in the Home, Mobile or Mobile Enterprise eiditons.

 > **Tip**: If you're running Windows 10 Home, you can upgrade to Win 10 Pro by right-clicking the **Start** button and then clicking **Settings > Update and Security > Activation**.  **Click on The Go to store** link will take you to a page for [urchasing an upgrade.